chromium/chromium/docs/benchmark_performance_regressions.md

 pinpoint are at the end of this document.

 This policy applies to the competitive benchmarks: JetStream, MotionMark, and Speedometer.
+For Speedometer specifically, the policy applies to both, the current (as of Nov 2023) stable version 2 and the work in progress version 3.
+We expect Speedometer 3 to be fully released early 2024.
 At this time, this policy applies to bots running MacOS with Apple Silicon.
 Each of these benchmarks consists of a number of subtests.
 There are thresholds for both the test, and subtest.

 | Benchmark   | Owner                  | Overall Threshold | Subtest Threshold |
 |-------------|------------------------|-------------------|-------------------|